ringcentral/ringcentral-api-docs/docs/meetings/embeddable.md

     }, '*');
     ```

-## Show Log Button on Meeting history page
+## Log Meeting and Recording History

-[Go here](https://github.com/ringcentral/ringcentral-embeddable/blob/master/docs/third-party-service-in-widget.md#log-ringcentral-video-meeting-into-your-service) for full docs about adding Log button in meetings history page.
-And get how to get meeting record and log into your service.
+You can enable logging meeting and recordings to your app by showing the log button on the meeeting history page.
+This will allow you to add meeting recordings and logs into your service.
+Full documentation on how to do this is available on [the Embeddable repo](https://github.com/ringcentral/ringcentral-embeddable/blob/master/docs/third-party-service-in-widget.md#log-ringcentral-video-meeting-into-your-service).